colour-science/colour/docs/tutorial.rst

      'RGB_CMFS',
      'STANDARD_OBSERVERS_CMFS',
      'ILLUMINANTS',
-     'D_ILLUMINANTS_S_SPDS',
+     'D_ILLUMINANTS_S_SDS',
      'HUNTERLAB_ILLUMINANTS',
-     'ILLUMINANTS_SPDS',
+     'ILLUMINANTS_SDS',
      'LIGHT_SOURCES',
-     'LIGHT_SOURCES_SPDS',
+     'LIGHT_SOURCES_SDS',
      'LEFS',
      'PHOTOPIC_LEFS',
      'SCOTOPIC_LEFS']

-From Spectral Power Distribution
+From Spectral Distribution
 --------------------------------

-Whether it be a sample spectral power distribution, colour matching functions or illuminants, spectral data is manipulated using an object built with the ``colour.SpectralPowerDistribution`` class or based on
+Whether it be a sample spectral distribution, colour matching functions or illuminants, spectral data is manipulated using an object built with the ``colour.SpectralDistribution`` class or based on
 it:

 .. code:: python

-    # Defining a sample spectral power distribution data.
+    # Defining a sample spectral distribution data.
-    sample_spd_data = {
+    sample_sd_data = {
         380: 0.048,
         385: 0.051,
         390: 0.055,